F8 KO Mice

 The F8 gene encodes Factor Ⅷ (FⅧ), a large plasma glycoprotein involved in the endogenous pathway of blood coagulation.
 This gene produces two alternatively spliced transcripts, of which the larger glycoprotein, isoform a, circulates in plasma in the form of a non-covalent complex with von Willebrand factor (vWF).
 FⅧ serves as a cofactor for Factor Ⅸa and, in the presence of calcium and phospholipids, converts Factor Ⅹ to its activated form Ⅹa.
 Defects in the F8 gene can lead to Hemophilia A (HA), a common recessive X-linked coagulation disorder, and thrombosis due to FⅧ deficiency.

 This strain is constructed by introducing a neomycin resistance gene (Neo) expression element into the mouse F8 gene through gene editing technology, thereby blocking the normal expression of this gene.
 Homozygous F8 KO mice are fertile, brown in color, and grow normally.
 The Factor Ⅷ activity of homozygous females and hemizygous males is significantly reduced compared to wild-type mice, and the coagulation time is prolonged, showing a typical Hemophilia A (HA) phenotype.
-It should be noted that when tail cutting is performed on F8 KO mice, the mouse tail must be cauterized immediately, otherwise the mouse may die within a few hours due to massive blood loss.
-Therefore, it is recommended to perform tail cutting when the mouse reaches 4 weeks of age.
+For F8 KO mice, tail cutting should include immediate cauterization to prevent severe blood loss, as failure to do so may result in significant health risks.
+We recommend performing this procedure when the mice are at least 4 weeks old.
 Usually, ear tags are applied to mice at 2 to 3 weeks of age (a small notch is made with scissors for identification).
 After tail docking for genotyping, the tail wound should be promptly cauterized (using metal forceps heated with an alcohol lamp) to prevent fatal bleeding.
 Following cauterization, place the mouse in a clean cage to prevent wound infection and add environmental enrichment.

 Strain Strategy